xericho/home-media-server/README.md

 - You can test that the VPN is working in qBittorrent using [a torrent IP checker](https://torguard.net/checkmytorrentipaddress.php).
 - Use [hardlinks](https://trash-guides.info/Hardlinks/Hardlinks-and-Instant-Moves/) so your downloads don't take double the disk space.
 - Disable auto-seed by going to Settings > BitTorrent > When ratio reaches 0 > then **Pause torrent**.
-  - Select Pause torrent instead of Removing torrent so Radarr/Sonarr can delete the torrent for you.
+  - Select "Pause torrent" instead of "Removing torrent" so Radarr/Sonarr can handle torrent deletion for you.
   - For more info, read [this](https://wiki.servarr.com/radarr/settings#completed-download-handling).

 ## Resources